 Route design takes into consideration:

-- Location of eligible students (see: Eligibility)
+- location of eligible students

-- Location of bus stops
+- location of bus stops

 - Ministry cost limits

-- Any approved exemptions
+- any approved exemptions.

 The route is finalised after discussion between the Regional Transport Advisor, the transport service provider, and the affected schools.